 We found 6 orthopedic trauma specialists who accept Cigna near Burlington, VT.

 Dr. Craig Bartlett practices orthopedic trauma in Colchester, VT and South Burlington, VT.
-Dr. Bartlett has indicated that his clinical interests include foot surgery, pelvic fracture, and musculoskeletal (orthopedic) trauma.
-He accepts Child Health Plus, POMCO, Blue Cross/Blue Shield, and more.
-He is a graduate of Albany Medical College.
+Dr. Bartlett studied medicine at Albany Medical College.
+Areas of expertise for Dr. Bartlett include foot surgery, pelvic fracture, and musculoskeletal (orthopedic) trauma.
+Child Health Plus, POMCO, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Bartlett honors.